preview

 What are the stages of male pattern baldness?

-Here are the stages of male pattern baldness, as outlined by the Norwood-Hamilton scale.
+Below we've outlined the stages of male pattern baldness, as outlined by the Norwood-Hamilton scale.

 Stage 1 - The control stageBaldness is absent.